 - Depending upon the part affected – it might affect in minor decline in movements

 - In the case of syndromes, the severity varies as per the syndrome.

 - The temporary swellings give rise to pain, pus discharge, sometimes fever.
 They need immediate attention.

 How to diagnose?

 Your dentist will examine the head and the intraoral structures to assess the cause of asymmetry.
 If infections or sudden swellings give rise to asymmetry then the source of infection is tried to be ruled out. skull X rays will be taken.
 A detailed discussion above the effect of it on normal lifestyle and the pros and cons of treatment would be discussed.

 In case you want to opt for surgical treatments, the entire medical history must be disclosed.
 The surgeon must cross-check with the medical history so that treatment goes without complication.

 What are the treatment options?

 There are other procedures also.
-Surgeon can best explain the needed treatment.
-Any presence of detection of asymmetry of face should be clarified at the earliest from your nearest dentist.
+A surgeon can best explain the needed treatment.
+Any presence of detection of asymmetry of the face should be clarified at the earliest from your nearest dentist.